tevisgehr/Behavioral-Cloning-Project/README.md

 #### Rev 9-
 Started using the data from all three cameras, with various correction factors.
 This showed immediate improvements in performance.
 Within a few sub-revisions I was able to create a model that completed the requirements of the project.
-This is the model that has been submitted.
-Because the final model still rolls over the painted lines in a couple of places along the track, I kept trying to get better performance in Rev 10 and Rev 11, but was unable to ever do any better.
+This is the model that was first submitted.
+Because the model still rolls over the painted lines in a couple of places along the track, I kept trying to get better performance in Revs 10-13.

 #### Rev 10-
 Tried appending my collected data to the Udacity data to have one massive dataset with about 120k samples.
 No improvement.